ilthraim/LaZagna/README.md

 python3 lazagna/main.py -f <path_to_setup_file>
 ```

-See setup_files readme for how the setup file should look.
+See `setup_files` directory's README for how the setup file should look.
 It specifies the options alows.
 The outputs will be in `tasks_run` directory with all the results and `results` folder with only CSV files containing each benchmarks palcement and routing results.

 `-v` options can be used for a verbose output.